Amorano/Jovimetrix/README.md

 * Mirror.
 Flip an Image across the X axis, the Y Axis or both, with independant centers.
 * HSV Adjustment.
 Tweak the Hue, Saturation and Value for an Image.
 * Lumen.
 Contrast, Gamma and Exposure controls.
+* Tile.
+Repeat an image along the X, Y or XY at irregular intervals

 FILTERING
 ---------